The Day of the Dead; Remembrance of Acquaintance

 We recognize it clearly.
 At the end of our days, those by our side will be those we love, not those who were next to us in a cube or a corporate office or business car.

 Of course at work, life’s journey presents us with many faces.
 Like a professional baseball team, we play hard and with camaraderie, but then the faces move on, get traded, find new teams, retire...
-A family member or best friend or loved one will always be on our playing field, and we will see that person constantly – a person who is a profound part of who we are.
+A family member or best friend or loved one will always be on our baseball diamond and playing field, and we will see that person constantly – a person who is a profound part of who we are.

 Nevertheless, those teammates who move on, also having loved ones of their own, are part of our own journeys.